JesperLarsson/BOSSE/README.md

 What map is used can be configured in Main.cs along with some other settings.
 Developed using Visual Studio 2019, but other versions will likely work.

-## Credits
-Based on the following starting template: https://github.com/NikEyX/SC2-CSharpe-Starterkit

-Otherwise everything has been implemented from scratch.

 ## Links
 - Interacts with StarCraft 2 using the official proto buff API by Blizzard: https://github.com/Blizzard/s2client-api
 - API documentation: https://blizzard.github.io/s2client-api/annotated.html